pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ## Restarting a calculation

-For a restart of a calculation, say at timestep `B`, it is necessary that all the Abaqus [simulation files](#files-written-in-the-working-directory-during-solve_solution_step) of the previous calculation at timestep `B` are still present.
+For a restart of a calculation, say at time step `B`, it is necessary that all the Abaqus [simulation files](#files-written-in-the-working-directory-during-solve_solution_step) of the previous calculation at time step `B` are still present.
-This is in accordance with the `save_restart` parameter defined in a higher [component](../../coupled_solvers/coupled_solvers.md#settings).
+This is in accordance with the `save_restart` parameter defined in a higher [component](../../coupled_solvers/coupled_solvers.md).
 Particulary for the Abaqus solver wrapper, it is important that the files *`CSM_Time0Cpu0SurfaceAFaces.dat`*, *`CSM_Time0SurfaceAElements.dat`* and *`CSM_Time0SurfaceANodes.dat`* are still present from previous calculation.
 The files *`CSM_Time0.inp`* and *`CSM_Restart.inp`* will be generated during initialization of the restarted calculation.
 This allows the user to alter some parameters in the input file before restart, e.g. altering output requests, boundary conditions or applying additional loads.